LeonBlade/BDTHPlugin/README.md

 ### **ONLY ASK FOR HELP FOR THIS PLUGIN FROM ME OR ON MY DISCORD SERVER**

 ## How do I use it?
-To actually use the plugin, you need to start the game via the Quick Launcher.
-Once you've started the game, you should be able to type in `/bdth` into the game's chat and press enter.
-This will then bring up the UI for the plugin.

-The "Place Anywhere" checkbox can be enabled to allow you to place housing items more freely.
-Selecting a housing item will then allow you to move its coordinates around to give you full control over its position.
-You **MUST be in ROTATE mode** in order to use this tool.
-Once you finished changing the position you may need to rotate the item slightly in order to lock in the changes or just click to confirm the position.

-The UI controls let you use the mouse wheel to increment and decrement the values.
-You can also drag the top three coordinates left and right to adjust them as well.
-The "drag" input at the bottom controls the increment amount.
+`/bdth` brings up the window to move items around.
+You **MUST** be in rotate mode for it to work.
+Enabling the "Place Anywhere" checkbox will remove restrictions on placing items down for most cases Enabling the "Gizmo" checkbox will give you access to a movement tool in game to manipulate the selected object on all three axis.
+Enabling the "Snap" checkbox will lock your gizmo movements to the interval defined in the "drag" box at the bottom.
+Clicking on the image button will change the movement mode to world and local movement.
+Click and drag on the boxes to change their values based on the drag input, alternatively, use the + and - buttons on the other inputs to adjust by the drag value as well.
+You can also enter numbers in here if you like by typing them.
+`/bdth list` opens a furnishing list used for indoors.
+Allows you to sort objects by distance to refine the list of items in item dense house.

 ## FAQ
 Please check out the [FAQ](https://github.com/LeonBlade/BDTHPlugin/wiki/FAQ) page to see if your issue might be listed here.